 From incorrect conclusions to destructive delusions, lack of clear perception can lead to a variety of miseries.
 And with Maya appearing to be so real and convincing to the human body-mind, it is easy to get swept away by even the slightest cognition that takes the illusion to be more real than it is.
 After all, your own thoughts, even if you ignore those shared by others, seem so substantive don’t they?

 If one remains grounded in the Truth and the unchanging Reality, however, it becomes easier to spot what is malleable versus eternal…what is True versus relative…The key is to become masterful at discerning between the two and living in a state of awareness that keeps one in the clear.

 Once you have this clarity, you recognize that everything else is “abnormal,” which is probably why renunciation naturally occurs when one “finds God,” because nothing else compares.
-Everything outside of this Union feels like a dull, pale, subpar illusory dream, a mediocre drama or horror film (if one gets particularly lost in suffering or longing due some internal blockage/ignorance), where “God” is everywhere but torturously feels too far away for comfort.
+Everything outside of this Union feels like a dull, pale, subpar illusory dream, a mediocre drama or horror film (if one gets particularly lost in suffering due to over-identification with the illusion, or is somehow longing for something in the world due to some internal blockage/ignorance), where “God” is everywhere but torturously feels too far away for comfort.

 If you still think that being steeped in the illusions of Maya, having millions of vrittis around everything that occurs in existence, and strong opinions (as opposed to neutral understanding) about, and attractions and aversions to, everything from plants to animals, to limited views on other people’s experiences/existence that you cannot have direct cognition of (being in your own direct reflection of an ultimate Truth that does not hold any one expression to be the ultimate Truth–Sutra 4.4), is “natural” versus resting in your True nature that is clearly reflective of the undistorted Self, then you still have some confusion.